taskcluster/taskgraph/docs/concepts/optimization.rst

 replaced with existing tasks, then ``D`` is a candidate for replacement.
 But if ``B`` has no replacement, then replacement of ``D`` will not be considered.

 It is possible to replace a task with nothing.
-This is similar to optimzing away, but is useful for utility tasks (possibly like ``G``).
+This is similar to optimizing away, but is useful for utility tasks (possibly like ``G``).
 If such a task is considered for replacement, then all of its dependencies (here, ``D``) have already been replaced and there is no utility in running the task and no need